Everything you need to know about Machu Picchu

 When to Go?

-The busiest time to visit Machuu Picchu is from late June to the end of August.
+The busiest time to visit Machu Picchu is from late June to the end of August.
 This is the driest, sunniest period coinciding with the busy school holidays.
 The rainy season peaks from January to March but the region can be rainy and misty at any time.
 The best times to visit are usually late April to mid-June, and September-October, just outside the rainy season but avoiding the summer rush.
 The subtropical climate at 2,400 m is generally comfortable though.

 There is a certain amount of luck regarding how long you wait in line to enter the site.
 During the day, it’s often very busy at 6 am when visitors rush to enter the site for sunrise, then slows down an hour or 2 later.
 Lines usually peak again at 11 am to noon when the day trippers arrive from Cusco and quieten down by 2 pm.